 Why Do Stretch Marks Are Appears On The Skin?

 Elevated hormonal changes in the body such as during pregnancy and puberty increase* a person’s risks for developing stretch marks.
 Coupled with stretching of the skin often caused by sudden weight gain or weight loss*, stretch marks can develop.
-This is the reason why stretch marks are common among teenagers and pregnant women.

 Hormonal changes affect the skin’s ability to hold and retain moisture, and to produce collagen and elastin as well.
 Collagen and elastin are what keep the skin elastic and supple to the touch.
 Without the sufficient production of these fibers, skin becomes rough, dry, and brittle thus, making the skin more prone to tearing and developing stretch marks.